oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 ### Scripts to start and stop a cluster

-The `startCluster.sh` script starts a cluster by patching the `spec.clusters.<cluster-name>.serverStartPolicy` attribute of the domain resource to `IF_NEEDED`.
+The `startCluster.sh` script starts a cluster by patching the `spec.clusters[<cluster-name>].serverStartPolicy` attribute of the domain resource to `IF_NEEDED`.
 The operator will start the WebLogic Server instance Pods that are part of the cluster after the `serverStartPolicy` attribute is updated to `IF_NEEDED`.
 See the script `usage` information by using the `-h` option.
 ```
 $ startCluster.sh -d domain1 -n weblogic-domain-1 -c cluster-1
 [INFO]Patching start policy of cluster 'cluster-1' from 'NEVER' to 'IF_NEEDED'.
 domain.weblogic.oracle/domain1 patched
 [INFO] Successfully patched cluster 'cluster-1' with 'IF_NEEDED' start policy!.
 ```
-The `stopCluster.sh` script shuts down a cluster by patching the `spec.clusters.<cluster-name>.serverStartPolicy` attribute of the domain resource to `NEVER`.
+The `stopCluster.sh` script shuts down a cluster by patching the `spec.clusters[<cluster-name>].serverStartPolicy` attribute of the domain resource to `NEVER`.
 The operator will shut down the WebLogic Server instance Pods that are part of the cluster after the `serverStartPolicy` attribute is updated to `NEVER`.
 See the script `usage` information by using the `-h` option.
 ```
 $ stopCluster.sh -d domain1 -n weblogic-domain-1 -c cluster-1
 [INFO] Patching start policy of cluster 'cluster-1' from 'IF_NEEDED' to 'NEVER'.